On conditions determining formal automorphisms of integro-differential operators

 \subsection{Linear automorphisms.
 The moment differential operator setting}

-Theorem~\ref{thm1} can be generalized to the more general framework of moment derivatives after minor adaptations.
-The importance of moment derivatives in practice motivates separating the result in a single subsection, although little details will be given, except at the points in which the argument of the proof of Theorem~\ref{thm1} differs.
+After minor adaptations Theorem~\ref{thm1} can be generalized to the more general framework of moment derivatives.
+The importance of moment derivatives in practical applications motivates separating the result in a single subsection, although little details will be given, except for the points, where the argumentation of the proof of Theorem~\ref{thm1} differs.

 The concept of moment differentiation was put forward by W. Balser and M. Yoshino in~\cite{bayo}, as a generalization of the classical derivation operator.

 \begin{defin} Let $\mathfrak{m}=(m_n)_{n\ge0}$ be a sequence of positive real numbers.
 The moment derivative operator $\partial_{\mathfrak{m},z}:\C[[z]]\to\C[[z]]$ is given by